UPC-ViRVIG/AvatarGo/README.md

 - Install SteamVR from the Asset Store: https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647 (When installing SteamVR, Unity should automatically set up the project for its use in VR and install OpenVR)
 - Delete all MainCameras in the scene (or change their MainCamera tag)
+### Second option: Clone
+- Clone this repository with git
+- Open the project with Unity (it will warn you that there are errors in the project, press continue and ignore)
+- When the project is cloned the Package Manager dependencies should be handled automatically by Unity, if that is not the case, please follow the steps for installing dependencies in the First option
+- Install SteamVR from the Asset Store: https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647 (When installing SteamVR, Unity should automatically set up the project for its use in VR and install OpenVR)
+- Delete all MainCameras in the scene (or change their MainCamera tag)

 ## How to Use
 - Drop into the scene one of the following prefabs: